 The projected five year forecast shows the Ohio Department of Education simulation value for fiscal year 2016 & 2017.
-The final three years of the forecast show a continuation of fiscal year 2017 estimate with a 1.00% increase each year after.
+The final four years of the forecast show a continuation of fiscal year 2017 estimate with no proposed increase each year after.